LuisAverhoff/Senti/README.md

 - **Websockets** - to allow continuous streaming of data in real time
 - **React-Charts 2.js** for data visualization.

+Here is a live demo for you to try out the application.
+[Demo](https://senti.netlify.com)

 # Read Before Starting

 Before running this project, make sure that you have your senti server up and running.
 Once you have done that, make sure that in your `.env` file you initialize `REACT_APP_WEBSOCKET_URL` with the url that your senti server is running on.